dfttoolkit package¶

 Bases:

-Base class for parsing output files from electronic structure calculations.
+Parse output files from electronic structure calculations.

 If contributing a new parser, please subclass this class, add the new supported file type to _supported_files, call the super().__init__ method, include the new file type as a kwarg in the super().__init__ call.
 Optionally include the self.lines line in examples.